 - Your home care workers will be wearing appropriate Personal Protective Equipment or PPE.
 This may include face shields or masks and protective gowns, gloves or clothing.

-- You may find there is reduced face to face contact with your carers especially if you are shielded or are classified as ‘at risk’.
+- You may find there is reduced face to face contact with your carers, especially if you have shielded or are classified as ‘at risk’.

 What should I do if I’m worried about my home care support?